godinanuk/academicwork/README.md

 # Linear Regression - Car Price Prediction
 Car price prediction using Linear regression
 Python libraries used - numpy, pandas, matplotlib, seaborn and statsmodel

+# CycleGAN - MRIScan
+CycleGAN Style Transfer to generate T2 from T1 scans and viceversa

+Model to create T2 MRI image from T1 MRI Scan and viceversa using unet model.